Spacial/csstuff/README.md

 - Fermats Library:
   - [The mathematical art of juggling:using mathematics to predict, describe and create](https://fermatslibrary.com/s/the-mathematical-art-of-juggling)
   - [The Environment and Disease: Association or Causation?](https://fermatslibrary.com/s/the-environment-and-disease-association-or-causation)
+- [Booting the IBM 1401](https://www.righto.com/2021/02/an-ibm-1401-mainframe-computer-at.html): How a 1959 punch-card computer loads a program (and why we use the bootstrap term).

 ### Music